Sharp-Interface Continuum Thermodynamics of multicomponent fluid systems with interfacial mass: Introduction

-What is missing for a predictive, fundamental modeling is a coupling of interfacial properties--in particular the interfacial free energy--with mass transfer rates across the interface.
-This coupling requires that the transfer species are also a part of the interfacial thermodynamics.
-Therefore, to introduce a cross-effect between the surface coverage by a certain constituent and the mass transfer rate of another constituent, both have to interact on the interface, i.e.\ both have to be present there which means that both constituents need to be represented in the thermodynamical state via non-vanishing interfacial (i.e., area-specific) partial (molar) mass densities.
+In a nutshell, Figure~\ref{causal-chain} illustrates how a surfactant, say constituent $k$, can influence the mass transfer rates of any transfer species: The presence of surfactant adsorbed at the interface changes the interfacial tension.
+Since the interface chemical potentials of all species depend strongly on the interfacial tension, they change accordingly.
+Now, in a consistent and sufficiently general model, the mass transfer rates are not only determined by the one-sided limits of the bulk chemical potentials but of their mutual difference to the interfacial chemical potential.
+This way, the transfer rates become dependent on surfactant concentration, independently of any flow velocity in the fluid system.
+What is therefore missing for a predictive, fundamental modeling is a coupling of interfacial properties--in particular the interfacial free energy--with mass transfer rates across the interface.
+This coupling requires that the transfer species, in addition to surfactants, are also a part of the interfacial thermodynamics.
+Therefore, to introduce a cross-effect between the surface coverage by a certain constituent and the mass transfer rate of another constituent, both have to interact on the interface, which requires both constituents to be represented in the thermodynamical state of the interface via non-vanishing interfacial (i.e., area-specific) partial mass densities.

+To conclude this introduction, the above mentioned shortcomings of the standard model to describe relevant mass transfer phenomena stress the need for more general (sharp-interface) models, accounting for interfacial mass densities of \emph{all involved constituents} together with a complete thermodynamical description of the bulk and interfacial mixtures, undergoing irreversible processes.
+The latter include transport and transfer processes, in particular the local exchange of chemical constituents between the interface and the adjacent bulk phases.
+We will refer to this exchange processes as adsorption (bulk to interface) and desorption (interface to bulk), also for constituents which do not accumulate on the interface, but are still present there with a small but positive area-specific concentration.